gabrieudev/gabrieudev/README.md

 <h2 align="left">About me</h2>

-- Undergraduate in Systems Development at the Federal Institute of Sergipe
+- You can see everything about me and much more in my [portfolio](https://gabriel-inky.vercel.app/).

 ###